LogikIO/laravel-workbench/README.md

 - A README.md file
 - A .gitignore file

+As a last step before development, add the package service provider to the list of services providers in the Laravel application configuration.

 ## Configuration

 The workbench works out of the box, but you may configure some options for your convenience.
 To avoid publishing the